-- Provision of certainty to kaimahi and ākonga regarding vaccination expectations; - II.
-A risk-based approach that appropriately strikes the balance between inclusion and equity for ākonga and our health and safety obligations for all; - III.
-Acceptance that a risk-based approach may lead to different positions by other subsidiaries in order to meet the needs of their communities, iwi aspirations and the requirements of any COVID-19 laws and regulations; - IV.
-Encouragement and support for pro-active measures and early interventions where a high risk of transmission exists; - V. A partnership approach to strongly encourage everyone in Aotearoa to be fully vaccinated; - VI.
-Collection and retention of only personal information needed to satisfy the intent of this statement (and underlying positions taken) and will do so in accordance with the Privacy Act 2020; - VII.
+- I. A risk-based approach that appropriately strikes the balance between inclusion and equity for ākonga and our health and safety obligations for all; - II.
+Acceptance that a risk-based approach may lead to different positions by other subsidiaries in order to meet the needs of their communities, iwi aspirations and the requirements of any COVID-19 legislation and regulations; - III.
+Encouragement and support for pro-active measures and early interventions where a high risk of transmission together with widespread severe illness exists; - IV.
+A partnership approach to continue to strongly encourage everyone in Aotearoa to be fully vaccinated, that is, three doses of an approved COVID-19 vaccine; - Collection and retention of only personal information needed to satisfy the intent of this statement (and underlying positions taken) and will do so in accordance with the Privacy Act 2020; - VI.
 Acceptance that this policy needs to be flexible enough to adapt to the rapidly changing COVID-19 environment in Aotearoa | New Zealand.